mikecarper/bondhome/README.md

 Run `weather.sh` every 30 min to get updated weather data.
 Run `deviceaction.sh` every every 2 hours to scan the local network for new bond stuff.
 Run `schedulerunner.sh` every 5 minutes to do the programmed logic.
+Run `iphone.sh` every 10 minutes to check if iPhones are on the LAN.

 ```shell
 MAILTO=""